 Orange County Pedestrian Accident Lawyer

 With Orange County’s many beach destinations, pedestrians flock my the hundreds to enjoy a little bit of Southern California sunshine.
 Increased pedestrian traffic means increased chances for a pedestrian-related accident.
-Victims of pedestrian accidents suffer severe injuries and need to know what to do after such an event – calling the Anaheim pedestrian accident attorneys at Bentley & More LLP can help.
+Victims of pedestrian accidents suffer severe injuries and need to know what to do after such an event – calling the Orange County pedestrian accident lawyers at Bentley & More LLP can help.
 If an injured pedestrian dies from his or her injuries, surviving loved ones may pursue compensation through a wrongful death claim.
 Those who survive will be able to pursue personal injury lawsuits to recover their losses.

 A pedestrian accident in Orange County is likely to entail extensive damages, and injured plaintiffs need reliable legal counsel to handle their claims and navigate the litigation process.
-At Bentley & More, LLP, our Irvine pedestrian accident lawyers have extensive experience handling the most complex legal entanglements in a variety of practice areas – including pedestrian-related accidents and injuries.
-If you or a loved one has recently suffered injuries or other losses in a pedestrian accident in Anaheim, Santa Ana, Irvine or the Orange County area, it’s vital to know what to do to protect your rights by contacting an Anaheim pedestrian accident attorney you can trust.
+At Bentley & More, LLP, our OC pedestrian accident lawyers have extensive experience handling the most complex legal entanglements in a variety of practice areas – including pedestrian-related accidents and injuries.
+If you or a loved one has recently suffered injuries or other losses in a pedestrian accident in Anaheim, Santa Ana, Irvine or the Orange County area, it’s vital to know what to do to protect your rights by contacting an Orange County accident lawyer you can trust.